For over 40 years, a Moroccan state-owned company has exported phosphate rock from occupied Western Sahara.

 WSRW publishes annual overview reports on the controversial exports, based on our analysis of bulk ships departing from the port of El Aaiún.
 The report series - P for Plunder - has so far covered the trade for the calendar years 2012-2013, 2014, 2015, 2016, 2017, 2018, 2019, 2020, 2021, 2022.
 Some editions are published also in French and Spanish.

 The Moroccan government operates the mine through its state-owned company OCP SA.
 One of its biggest clients the recent years is Paradeep, a subsidiary of OCP itself, located in India.

 Two importers in New Zealand - Ravensdown and Ballance Agri-Nutrients - have been the most stable importers of the controversial conflict rock over the last decades.

 There have been large shifts in the trade pattern since WSRW first started its annual reporting in 2012.
 The main development took place in December 2018, when the exports to US/Canada came to an end.
 Up to that point, the involved importer, Nutrien, had been responsible for purchasing 50% of the rock exported from Western Sahara.
 The North American exit led OCP to find new clients.
-As of 2021, there were exports to India, Mexico, New Zealand, as well as smaller shipments to Estonia, Japan and China.
+As of 2022, there were exports to India, Mexico, New Zealand, as well as smaller shipments to the Philippines, Australia and Israel.
 WSRW is researching the new development.

 Saharawis have consistently protested the trade.